eigenfoo/old-eigenfoo.github.io/_drafts/2020-01-04-ml-mini-syllabus.md

   (maximum likelihood methods, Bayesian statistics, linear models) are mostly covered somewhere below.

-1. Basic basic stuff: literally work through anything you find online.
+1. The absolute basics: literally work through anything you find online.
 Like, Khan Academy or something.
 You just want to know the shape of the ideas here.
    Optionally, chapters 2 and 3 of _Deep Learning_[^3] is probably a nice
    refresher.